Elder Abuse:

 • Unexplained or frequent injuries

-• Speaks of being afraid or “walking on eggshells”
+• Speaks of being afraid

-• Is living in unsafe, unsanitary, or hazardous conditions
+• Unsafe, unsanitary, or hazardous conditions

-• Makes unusual financial transactions
+• Unusual financial transactions

 How Can I Help?